-Gillian has since written 16 children´┐½s books.
-They include realistic chapter books and novels about finding a sense of belonging, the rewards of helping someone of an older generation, and meeting the challenge of a serious illness.
+Gillian has since written 19 childrens books.
+They include history, science, biography and geography books, realistic chapter books and novels about finding a sense of belonging, the rewards of helping someone of an older generation, and meeting the challenge of a serious illness.
 Her picture books show themes of honesty, being true to oneself, and understanding nature.
-She has written biographies, science and geography books for young readers.
-Her books have appeared on the Canadian Children's Book Centre's 'Our Choice' list and in Best Books for Children and Teens.
+Her nonfiction books are award winners, and her books have appeared in the Canadian Children's Book Centre's list, Best Books for Children and Teens.

-Some ideas aren´┐½t big enough to be books.
-Gillian has turned many smaller finds into children´┐½s magazine stories and articles using nature as a focus.
+Some ideas are not big enough to be books.
+Gillian has turned many smaller finds into childrens magazine stories and articles using nature as a focus.
 Combining research on animals such as foxes, pronghorn antelopes, porcupines, mountain goats, snowshoe hares, owls and grebes with a fictional dramatic survival moment is an especially fun and rewarding kind of writing.
-Seven of these stories have been published in Cricket, a top US children´┐½s magazine.
+Seven of these stories have been published in Cricket, a top US childrens magazine.

 As long as ideas are everywhere, Gillian hopes to keep rediscovering that she is a writer.
-She also enjoys teaching other adults to write for children, as an Instructor for The Institute of Children´┐½s Literature since 2002.
+She also enjoyed teaching other adults to write for children for 13 years as an Instructor for The Institute of Children´┐½s Literature.

 - 10 Ships That Rocked the World.
 Annick, 2015

 - 10 Plants That Shook the World.
 Annick, 2013

 - Kaboom!
 Explosions of All Kinds.
 Annick, 2009

 - A Friend for Mr. Granville.
 Scholastic, 2008

 - Henry Kelsey.
 Weigl, 2007